tejaswadiwala/secure-task-management-system/README.md

 - Categories (WORK, PERSONAL, PROJECT, MEETING, OTHER)
 - Drag-and-drop sorting with sortOrder field

-**Permission**
-- Granular permissions for specific resources and actions
-- Used by roles to define access capabilities

 **AuditLog**
 - Tracks all user actions for security and compliance